Mangroves Land

 The Local Communities

 The Quilombos of Alcântara mingled their ancestral African traditions and blood with local Indigenous communities, creating a uniquely rich cultural heritage that makes them the ideal stewards for the work of regeneration, and a shining example of resilience.
-They maintain a deep knowledge of local ecology and traditions that allowed them to survive through centuries of oppression and marginalisation, and we have a lot to learn from them that can help us approach global challenges.
+They maintain a deep knowledge of local ecology and traditions that allowed them to survive through centuries of oppression and marginalisation.
+We have a lot to learn from them that can help us approach global challenges.

 Alcântara